nodejs/node/doc/api/quic.md

 #### QuicStream headers

-Some QUIC application protocols (like HTTP/3) make use of headers.
+Some QUIC application protocols (like HTTP/3) use headers.

 There are four kinds of headers that the Node.js QUIC implementation is capable of handling dependent entirely on known application protocol